 Select the fields you wish to refile for folders and documents.
 The fields available are: Class-Subclass, and Custom1-30.

 Figure: Security setup

-Set Refile Security button to Yes to enable security refiling.
+Set Refile Security to Yes to enable security refiling.
 This option is enabled by default.

-If you select Yes in step(a), the Refile Secured Documents option is displayed.
+If you select Yes in the previous step, the Refile Secured Documents option is displayed.
 This option is disabled by default.

-Select Yes if to refile secured documents.
+Select Yes to refile secured documents.
 See Restricted and secured documents for more information.

-You should review the security model of your organization before enabling refile for secured documents, as it can potentially expose sensitive content.
+You should review the security model of your organization before enabling refile for secured documents, as it could potentially expose sensitive content.

-You can prevent refiling certain workspaces based on their subclass.
+You can configure the Refile Service to exclude certain workspaces based on their subclass.